 dependent upon you demonstrating the site has structure, a comprehensive system for monitoring your work and policies/procedures for discipline and intervention with your client work.
 This is critical.

-A: It can be.
+A: It is possible.
 Remember: In Georgia, LAPC (Licensed Associate Professional Counselor or in some states, ALPC license) and LPC are governed under the same scope of practice.
 The difference is that as an LAPC, you must be under direction and supervision simultaneously.
 That is critical.